elastic/stream2es/README.md

 %
 ```

 Fortunately, most *nix systems come with `/usr/share/dict/words`, which is a great choice if you just need some English text.
-Linux distributions also have other packages you can install.
+Most OSes have other languages you can install.

 ## Wikipedia